Co-Director of the Centre for the Study of Women and GenderLink opens in a new window

-She also regularly guest lectures on gender studies and feminist theory and epistemology at undergraduate and postgraduate level at universities in Portugal, Finland, Croatia, the Netherlands, Germany and the UK.
+She also regularly guest lectures on gender studies and feminist theory and epistemology at undergraduate and postgraduate level at universities in Portugal, Finland, Belgium, Croatia, the Netherlands, Germany and the UK.

 In 2010, she was awarded an LSE Teaching Award, in recognition of excellence in postgraduate teaching.
 In 2013, she was awarded a Student Education Fellowship (USEF) and the Award for Most Inspirational Teaching of the Year, both at the University of Leeds.

 As part of her USEF, Maria do Mar worked with three students (Anna Colgan, Eleanor Broadbent and Freya Potter) to create an innovative web-based platform providing resources and support on Using Archives to Teach GenderLink opens in a new window.
 You can read more about the project hereLink opens in a new window.

 She has also contributed to the design and teaching of international summer schools in gender studies, such as the European Union-funded intensive graduate programme “Practising Interdisciplinarity in European Gender Studies”, hosted by Radboud University – Nijmegen (2008).
 She has (co-)authored a series of conference papers and articles on these and other teaching initiatives (see list here).

 Maria do Mar is a Fellow of the Higher Education Academy (HEA) and has been involved in pedagogical review and innovation internationally, having contributed to the drafting of the European Tuning Reference Points for the design and Delivery of Degree Programmes in Gender Studies (2010).